-Council has a history of healthy service quality, customer satisfaction and financial stability.
-To ensure this quality is sustained we need to be able to respond to rapid technological change, increasing community expectations, population growth, changing community demographics, significant cost increases, constrained revenue due to rate capping and COVID-19 recovery.
+Council has a history of excellent service quality, customer satisfaction and financial stability.
+To ensure this is sustained, we will continue to respond to rapid technological change, population growth and changing community demographics, significant cost increases, constrained revenue due to rate capping, and pandemic recovery.